FiveM-Scripts/Cops_FiveM/README.md

 ## Installation
 1. Download the latest version from the [GitHub repository](https://github.com/Kyominii/Cops_FiveM/releases/latest).
 2. Put the `police` folder in the resources folder on your server.
-3. Import the [sql file](https://github.com/Kyominii/Cops_FiveM/blob/master/police.sql) in your mysql database.
-4. Edit [config file](https://github.com/Kyominii/Cops_FiveM/blob/master/police/config/config.lua) as you want.
+3. Edit [config file](https://github.com/Kyominii/Cops_FiveM/blob/master/police/config/config.lua) as you want.
-5. Add "start police" in your server.cfg (make sure you start this resource after all dependencies).
+4. Add "start police" in your server.cfg (make sure you start this resource after all dependencies).

-## Upgrade
-The database has changed with v1.4.0, so you have to execute the [upgrade file](https://github.com/Kyominii/Cops_FiveM/blob/master/upgrade-1.3-to-1.4.sql) on your database to migrate to the new police database.

 ## Commands
 **You need to add a rank for each cop, configure the `minRankSetRank` in the config file.**